 The complexity of the situation can hardly be overstated.
 A large health insurance carrier can often process upwards of 3 million documents per year of various types, each one containing potentially dozens of relevant data fields.
 A clinical document or record could include free form text from doctors’ notes; various numbers, including ID numbers for the case, member, and provider; patient name and date of birth; date of service; various health insurance codes to depict the procedure performed and diagnosis.

 On the healthcare provider side, the roles are essentially reversed, as they must deal with forms and correspondence from a multitude of 3rd party insurance carriers, each with their forms and formats.

 The training component is vital.
-With IPA, it doesn’t take thousands of documents to train the tool.
+With intelligent document processing, it doesn’t take thousands of documents to train the tool.
 Because of intelligent automation’s unique application of transfer learning, it takes only a few hundred.
-From there, the IPA solution will be able to discern a discharge summary document from a medical history record document or a case ID number from a member ID number on different forms – even if the tool has never before seen that exact form or document.
+From there, the IDP solution will be able to discern a discharge summary document from a medical history record document or a case ID number from a member ID number on different forms – even if the tool has never before seen that exact form or document.
 There’s no need to continually tweak the model each time a new type of document comes along, meaning model maintenance all but goes away.

-Dramatic productivity gains with IPA
+Dramatic productivity gains with IDP

 The benefit of intelligent automation tools is hard to overstate.
-IPA can dramatically reduce the human resources required to process mountains of paperwork – reductions around 80% are common.
+IDP can dramatically reduce the human resources required to process mountains of paperwork – reductions around 80% are common.
 To learn about how it all works, download this white paper from process automation software experts at the Everest Group, “Unstructured Data Process Automation.”